PaddlePaddle/Paddle-Lite/web/README.md

-# Paddle Web
+# Web

-Paddle Web is an open source deep learning framework designed to work on web browser.
+Web project is an open source deep learning framework designed to work on web browser.
 It could run on nearly every browser with WebGL support.

 ## Key Features

 ### Modular

-Paddle Web is built on Atom system which is a versatile framework to support GPGPU operation on WebGL.
+Web project is built on Atom system which is a versatile framework to support GPGPU operation on WebGL.
 It is quite modular and could be used to make computation tasks faster by utilizing WebGL.

 ### High Performance

-Paddle Web could run TinyYolo model in less than 30ms on chrome.
+Web project could run TinyYolo model in less than 30ms on chrome.
 This is fast enough to run deep learning models in many realtime scenarios.

 ### Browser Coverage